Complex and Adaptive Dynamical Systems: A Primer: Random Branching Theory

-for a square-lattice with 4 nearest neighbors and 8 next-nearest neighbors (Manhattan distance).
-The update-rules are conserving,
+and for a square-lattice with four nearest neighbors and eight next-nearest neighbors (Manhattan distance).
+The update rules are conserving,

-For $c=1$ it corresponds to the continuous-field generalization of the BTW-model.
-The model defined by Eqs.\ (\ref{automata_generalized_sand_pile_model}), which has not been studied in literature yet, might be expected to map in the limit $d\to\infty$ to an appropriate random branching model with $p=p_c=1/2$ and to be critical for all values of the parameters $K$ and $c$, due to its conserving dynamics.
+For $c=1$ this model corresponds to the continuous field generalization of the BTW model.
+The model defined by Eqs.~(\ref{automata_generalized_sand_pile_model}), which has not yet been studied in the literature, might be expected to map in the limit $d\to\infty$ to an appropriate random branching model with $p=p_c=1/2$ and to be critical for all values of the parameters $K$ and $c$, due to its conserving dynamics.